Watch for Updates to the History of "Go Ye" Mission and Markoma

 - Markoma's 22-voice chorale choir tours Kansas and Missouri during spring break, performing at various churches.

 - In June more than 45 acres is deeded by "Go Ye" Mission to Go Ye Village.

 - "Go Ye" Mission closes its operations at Camp Look-Away.

-- Don Evans begins a Bible teaching ministry among Spanish-speaking prisoners.
+- Don Evans, Markoma's Spanish language teacher and a former missionary to Nicaragua, begins a Bible teaching ministry among Spanish-speaking prisoners.

-- The bookstore in Mountain Home, Arkansas, is sold.
+- In February the Christian Book Store of Mountain Home, located in Mountain Home, Arkansas, is sold.

 - The school reports that the international student enrollment numbers have increased.